 These effects, however, may not be due to the act of training.
 Although there have been some reports of increases of muscle carnosine content during short term resistance training, most studies do not show acute changes in carnosine levels with training alone.
 The differences in carnosine stores between non-supplemented populations are either due to long term adaptations (possibly in hepatic beta-alanine synthesis), variations in food intake between the populations, or (in the case of some bodybuilders) the confounding effects of testosterone on carnosine levels in muscles being positively correlated.

-Carnosine levels are observed to be increased in persons with a history of athleticism.
-This is not observed all the time, however, and may be more reflective of dietary carnosine (meat) than training status
+Carnosine levels are observed to be increased in people with a history of athleticism.
+This is not always the case however, and may be more reflective of dietary carnosine (meat) than training status

 Carnosine is beta-alanyl-L-histidine, a dipeptide of Beta-Alanine and L-Histidine.
 Other molecules that exist and are related to Carnosine are HomoCarnosine, which is a dipeptide where GABA replaces Beta-alanine (Gamma-aminobutryl-L-histidine) and localized to brain tissue, and Anserine which is Carnosine with an additional methyl group (beta-alanyl-l-methyl-L-histidine) and found in areas where Carnosine is also present such as Skeletal Muscle.
 All compounds share similar anti-oxidative properties and are collectively called 'Histidine containing dipeptides'.